 A number of companies in Northern Ireland provide “rent to buy” schemes.
 Only one of these is backed by the government.
-This government-supported scheme is managed by OwnCo Homes, a private subsidiary of Co-Ownership Housing Association.
+This government-supported scheme is managed by Co-Ownership Housing Association.
 This scheme gives people an opportunity to move into a new build home as private tenants with an option to purchase the property.
-Tenants live in the property for a maximum of three years under a fixed term tenancy agreement before either buying the property from OwnCo Homes or leaving it.
+Tenants live in the property for a maximum of three years under a fixed term tenancy agreement before either buying the property from or moving on.

 Only certain people and certain properties will be eligible for this scheme.
 The scheme will match people who have a reasonable prospect of benefiting from the scheme with properties that should be affordable for them at the end of their three year tenancy term.